New Car Buying Tips

 dealers compete (and drive the price down), use the Internet to get at

-least 4-5 price quotes before you start negotiating with any dealers.
+least five or six price quotes before you start negotiating with any dealers.
 When

 you get to the contract stage, make sure the dealer doesn't slip any hidden